 You’ll need to set Apple Pay up on your iPhone first, but once you do you’re free to use your Apple Watch rather than reaching for your phone.
 It’s a real time saver.

-Paying with a flourish of your wrist sounds like a suitably slick conclusion to any journey.
+Paying with a flourish of your wrist sounds like a suitably slick conclusion to any journey too.

 Whether you’re on a quest for great pizza, eye-popping coffee or a suitably-romantic place to take a date, you can search for the best local businesses with Yelp for Apple Watch.

-The service has long been available on the desktop and smartphones, but has now made the jump to your wrist.
+The service has long been available on desktop and on smartphones but has now made the jump to your wrist.